 Farther west on Magazine Street, the New York design firm Brockschmidt & Coleman is getting ready to open a satellite office in the Garden District.
 “At least half of our projects are now in the South, and since we love color, historic references, and architectural preservation, New Orleans was hands down our ideal location,” says Courtney Coleman.

-One of the firm’s projects is Justine, a 200-seat restaurant in the French Quarter that James Beard Award–winning chef Justin Devillier opened in late January.
-“The idea was to connect the classic brasserie-style dining of Paris to the design atmosphere of New Orleans, and to play on their shared cultural histories,” Devillier says as we sit in the back dining room, flanked by two murals depicting scenes and creative figures from the two cities.
-(Portraits of Edgar Degas and Ernest Hemingway––who each spent time in New Orleans and Paris––hang face-to-face in another nook.)
-He and his wife, Mia, traveled through France to pick several of the pieces in the brightly hued space, including a 19th-century marble statue of a goddess that towers over the 20-foot-long vintage zinc-topped bar.
+Justine, a 200-seat restaurant in the French Quarter that James Beard Award–winning chef Justin Devillier opened in late January.
+The project was designed by local interiors firm Farouki Farouki.
+“The idea was to connect the classic brasserie-style dining of Paris to the design atmosphere of New Orleans, and to play on their shared cultural histories,” Devillier says as we sit in the back dining room and flanked by two murals depicting scenes and creative figures from the two cities.

 When I tell him my next stop is Lucullus, a nearby culinary antiques store, Devillier gets up to accompany me––as he has to return a porcelain serving platter he borrowed from its owner, Patrick Dunne.
 Named after a Roman general famous for his passion for luxury and lavish banquets, the shop has been a must-stop since 1984––and brims with ornate glassware, Edwardian silver, and fine English china from the 17th to 19th centuries.
 “My agenda is to connect people to the past, by making the store feel playful instead of sacred and by showing them that these pieces shouldn’t be taken too seriously––they’re meant to be used and to get chipped,” says Dunne.
 He’s thrilled that antiques and maximalism are coming back in style: “I couldn’t stand that recent design trend of all white everything.
 White is great for snow and the Acropolis, but that’s it.
 Let God use white––we all need some color in our lives.”